 "An eight game exhibition season is not enough to make a team cohesive.
 The veteran teams that return key pieces jump out early.
 They jump out to 12-4 because they have key pieces, the same coach, execute better.
 They kept the core intact."
 The Nets, he noted, don't have that luxury and so it's going to take some time.

-Asked if he was concerned about Brook Lopez's rebounding, Fratello made it he was not.
+Asked if he was concerned about Brook Lopez's rebounding, Fratello made it known he was not.
 "I'm not concerned about it.
 Avery has been emphatic with him that he needs to improve.
 And the point guard is a good rebounder.
 They have good rebounders.
 Deron, Joe, Gerald, Humphries can all rebound.
 It's more about team rebounding, team rebounding percentage.
 Is what's important or is it whether some individual player averages 12 rebounds?
 Is it going to make a significant difference if Lopez averages eight rebounds or nine rebounds a game?
 No."

 So he says don't be surprised if the Nets don't come out of the gate slowly, that chemistry issues might take 20 or 25 games to resolve.
 "It's like every team.
 Everyone's talking about Philly having great perimeter shooting.
 If at the end of 25 games, they're shooting 29 per cent from three, are they still a great perimeter shooting team?"

 Of the Euro-Nets, Fratello is quite high on Shengelia and Teletovic, who's already on the Nets as well as Bogdanovic, who's stashed overseas with Fenerbahce in Istanbul.
 He says he doesn't know much about Ilkan Karaman, Bogdanovic's teammate on Fener and a Nets pick.